ArduPilot/ardupilot_wiki/dev/source/docs/where-to-get-the-code.rst

 The ArduPilot project uses `git <http://git-scm.com/>`__ for source code management and `GitHub <https://github.com/>`__ for source code hosting.

-Developers who want to contribute to ArduPilot will will fork the project, create a branch on their fork with new features, and then raise a pull request to get the changes merged into the "master" project.
+Developers who want to contribute to ArduPilot should fork the project, create a branch on their fork with new features, and then raise a pull request to get the changes merged into the "master" project.
 Developers who just want to use and build the latest code can do so by